Poulsen89/UllaredShopping/README.md

 ## Introduction

 Welcome to Ullared Shopping.
-We value your privacy and want to make clear that we do not collect, store, or share any personal or non-personal information when you use our services.
+We value your privacy and want to make clear that we do not share any personal or non-personal information when you use our services.

 ## Data Collection